MEHANISTA: 8 Portraits of Cyborgs

 “Guessing Game” is a performance recorded directly from the computer screen where the action takes place.
 Boryana Rossa plays with digital images telling a story about their relationships.
 The creation of images in the digital space allows us to produce relatively easy fantastical creatures that move and interact.
 Their hybrid nature does not raise amusement, but rather interacts easily with our subconsciousness where a microwave could have muscles, dogs wear glasses and human heads roll and shoot with their eyes.
 This techno-game is a new form of the age-old practice of connecting with the unknown through chimerical imagery.

-The artist works with Internet memes (chimeras such as Trollge (hybrid with Mr. Trololo), Doge, Cheems, KB & QT), often represented within Internet subcultures as active exponents of social or political ideas.
-Shooting, smashing, copying, and reloading is activating these ideas.
+The artist works with Internet memes (chimeras such as Trollge (hybrid with Mr. Trololo), Doge, Cheems, KB & QT), often represented within Internet subcultures as active exponents of ideas.
+Shooting, smashing, copying, and reloading right on the screen is activating these ideas, but is also a practice of many teenagers across the globe.
 Issues of Internet violence have been discussed many times and led to different conclusions.
 For Rossa, this violence is both a sublimation of hidden desires and a consciously accepted cultural code.
 In this video, she ends “the fight” with a drawing of a white dove that carries an olive branch.